FabricMC/fabric-docs/contributing.md

 A documentation website works best when its pages are interconnected, which is why you should consider linking pages together.

-However, the versioning system in place requires you to use **relative links** when referencing other pages in the documentation.
+However, the versioning and localization systems require you to use **relative links** when referencing other pages.
 You should also not add the file extension to internal links either.

-When linking to external websites, consider whether that resource is relevant enough to be added to the `resources` section of the [frontmatter](#frontmatter).
+When linking to external websites, consider whether that resource is relevant enough to be added to the [`resources` section of the frontmatter](#frontmatter).

 In either case, you should follow the [best practices for accessible link text](https://www.wcag.com/blog/writing-meaningful-link-text/#Best_Practices_for_Accessible_Link_Writing).
 Importantly, avoid undescriptive text such as "Click here" or "Read more", and avoid bare URLs.